Do you have enough money to retire?

 If your super balance is below the average for your age group, don't panic.
 There are a lot of ways to grow your super balance while you're still working:

 - Compare funds.
 Take a look at your current fund to see what fees you're paying and how the fund has performed over the last 5-10 years.
 If you're paying well over 1% of your balance in fees, this is typically seen to be expensive.
-Consider switching super funds to one with lower fees and a longer history of strong returns.
+Consider switching super funds to one with lower fees and a longer history of strong returns (here's some of our best super fund picks if you're after a bit more help).

 - Consolidate funds.
 If you've got more than one super fund, it's a good idea to consolidate these into the one fund.
 Having multiple funds means you're paying multiple sets of fees, which is an easy way to decrease your retirement savings.